fabianrubio/my-portfolio/README.md

 ## Contact me

-If you find any possible improvement or suggestion related to code or UI/UX please contribute by submitting an [email](mailto: fabianrubio.ru@gmail.com).
+If you find any possible improvement or suggestion related to code or UI/UX please contribute by submitting a message visiting my personal website.

 **Happy Coding!** 🎉